fulstock/Methods-for-Recognizing-Nested-Terms/README.md

 ## Contacts

-For any inquires you can reach out to our email: fulstocky@gmail.com.
+For any inquires you can reach out to fulstocky@gmail.com.